Help students achieve their dreams

 - Live on Cornell's extraordinary campus at the most beautiful time of the year.

-Summer College is a unique opportunity for students of all backgrounds to experience college life, test their interest in and aptitude for a rigorous higher education, and make great friends.
+The Precollege Summer Program is a unique opportunity for students of all backgrounds to experience college life, test their interest in and aptitude for a rigorous higher education, and make great friends.
 Students often say it was the best summer of their life.

 A supportive yet challenging environment

-For all students, but especially for disadvantaged students, the supportive yet challenging Summer College environment can make the difference between minimal academic preparation and being successful in both school and future careers.
+For all students, but especially for disadvantaged students, the supportive yet challenging Precollege Summer Program environment can make the difference between minimal academic preparation and being successful in both school and future careers.

 We also offer limited financial aid and are dedicated to expanding our range of scholarships, endowments, sponsors, and partnerships.